sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 The easiest way to start a session on the LifeScience Grid is to use the script ``startGridSession <VO Name>``.

+.. sidebar:: More about creating proxies?

+		.. seealso:: For more detailed information about the proxies, have a look to our mooc video :ref:`mooc-startgridsession`.

 This script:

 * generates a proxy certificate,